ksu-cs-textbooks/cis400/content/D-milestones-f21/09-milestone-7.md

 #### Update Your UML Diagrams

 You will need to update your UML diagrams to reflect the changes you have made to the Data and Point of Sale projects.
-Remember to mark the associations between your `Order` and its various `IOrderItem` instances.
+Remember to mark the associations between your `Order` and its various `IMenuItem` instances.

 ## Submitting the Assignment